alibaba/GraphScope/interactive_engine/executor/store/exp_store/README.md

 ## Data Schema
 The schema contains the following metadata for the graph storage:
 * Mapping from vertex label to label id.
-* Mapping from edge label to a 3-tuple, which contains edge label id, ource vertex label id, and target vertex label id.
+* Mapping from edge label to a 3-tuple, which contains edge label id, source vertex label id, and target vertex label id.
 * The properties (name and datatype) of each type of vertex/edge.